Fine Gael: Economic policies

 Fine Gael has, since its inception, portrayed itself as a party of fiscal rectitude and minimal government interference in economics, advocating pro-enterprise policies.
 In that they followed the line of the previous pro-Treaty government that believed in minimal state intervention, low taxes and social expenditures.
 Newly elected politicians for the party in the Dáil have strongly advocated liberal economic policies.
 Lucinda Creighton (who has since left the party) and Leo Varadkar in particular have been seen as strong advocates of a neoliberal approach to Ireland's economic woes and unemployment problems.
-Varadkar in particular has been a strong proponent of small, indigenous business, advocating that smaller firms should benefit from the government's recapitalisation program.
-Its former finance spokesman Richard Bruton's proposals have been seen as approaching problems from a pro-enterprise point of view.
+Varadkar in particular has been a strong proponent of small, indigenous business, advocating in 2008 that smaller firms should have benefitted from the government's recapitalisation program.
+Its former finance spokesman Richard Bruton's proposals were seen as approaching problems from a pro-enterprise point of view.
 Its fairer budget website in 2011 suggested that its solutions are "tough but fair".
 Other solutions conform generally to conservative governments' policies throughout Europe, focusing on cutting numbers in the public sector, while maintaining investment in infrastructure.

 Fine Gael's proposals have sometimes been criticised mostly by smaller political groupings in Ireland, and by some of the trade unions, who have raised the idea that the party's solutions are more conscious of business interests than the interests of the worker.
-The SIPTU trade union has stated its opposition to the Taoiseach Enda Kenny's assertion, in response to Ireland's economic crisis, that the national wage agreement should be suspended.
-Kenny's comments had support however and the party attributes its significant rise in polls in 2008 to this.
+In 2008 the SIPTU trade union stated its opposition to then-Taoiseach Enda Kenny's assertion, in response to Ireland's economic crisis, that the national wage agreement ought to have been suspended.
+Kenny's comments had support however and the party attributed its significant rise in polls in 2008 to this.